-By using cognitive ability testing for your vacant roles, you can improve your hiring processes.
-Cognitive ability is a great predictor of job performance.
-You may have a candidate with great scores on the cognitive abilities test.
-They may pick up new information related to their job faster.
+By using cognitive ability testing for your vacant roles, you can improve your hiring processes and increase the quality of your hire.
+Additionally, cognitive ability is a great predictor of future job performance.
+You may have a candidate with great scores on the cognitive abilities test, meaning they may pick up new information related to their job faster.
 They may also be more adaptable and complete their training with ease.

 Compared to other selection tools used in recruitment, testing cognitive abilities has great predictive validity.
-They come away with a 0.51 R-value compared to 0.10 R-value for the candidate’s education, for example.
+For example, they come away with a 0.51 R-value compared to a 0.10 R-value for the candidate’s education.

 Here’s how you can implement cognitive abilities testing into your recruitment practice.
 After you have received all applications for a role, create a longer shortlist than you usually would.
 This could be up to 8 people, for example.
 Then get each of these people to complete a test of their cognitive abilities.

 From there, you can offer interviews to the people who performed best on the test.
 As the test would be related to the skills required for the job, these are likely the better candidates.

 If you are thinking of adding cognitive ability tests to your recruitment processes, consider the following.

 Buying an off the shelf cognitive test is often cheaper than having one customized for you.
 As you will need different tests for different roles, the cost of customizing tests can be off the charts.
 However, the costs of administering the tests are relatively low.
 Most of them are done online so you would just need someone to send the candidates the link.

 It is your responsibility as the recruiter to ensure that the test is valid to the role in question.
 The skills measured should directly impact the job.
 Otherwise, the test will have relatively low validity and may not be a great predictor of job performance.